 The trauma of a burn injury affects the entire family.

-assistance to low income families to relieve financial stresses so
+provides assistance to low income families to relieve financial

 This support includes transportation, emergency housing